Skip to content

 JWT Signature Validation#

 To enable this feature, set the CEDARLING_JWT_VALIDATION bootstrap property to True.
-For development and testing purposes, you can set this property to False and submit an unsigned JWT, such as one generated from JWT.io.
-On init, the Cedarling will fetch the latest public keys from the issuers specified in the Policy Store and cache them.
+For development and testing purposes, you can set this property to False and submit an unsigned JWT, such as one generated from jwt.io.
+On initialization, the Cedarling will fetch the latest public keys from the issuers specified in the Policy Store and cache them.
 The cedarling uses the JWT iss claim to select the appropriate keys for validation.

 JWT Content Validation#